Piumi Hansamali: Early life and education

-Hansamali was born in Negambo, the only child of Nihal Lakshman Gomez and Wasanthi Perera.
+Hansamali was born in Kalapluwawa, the only child of Nihal Lakshman Gomez and Wasanthi Perera.
 Both her parents worked abroad.
 She completed her education at Sri Sobitha Vidyalaya, Rajagiriya.
 In 2011, she joined Side Images Modeling School conducted by Rozanne Diasz.

 Career

 Hansamali started her career in Ramp Modelling.
 In 2014, Hansamali made her television debut with the television serial Rithu telecast in ITN directed by Shantha Soyza.
-In the serial, she played the lead titular role opposite to popular actor Vishwa Kodikara.
+In the serial, she played the lead title role opposite to popular actor Vishwa Kodikara.
 Even though the serial became popular, it was cancelled at the beginning of 2015 due to political pressure.

 In 2015, she participated in Mrs Globe and then in 2016, contested in Mrs. Noble Queen of the Universe held in Malaysia.
 In 2017, she competed in Best Model in Asia in Future Fashion Faces World held in Turkey.

 Then in 2018, she made her maiden cinematic appearance with the drama film Wassanaye Sanda directed by Udayakantha Warnasuriya.
 In the film, she played the lead character of 'Mihiri'.
 In 2019, she was invited to act in Malayalam cinema Lucknow directed by Anil Kumar.
 In the film, she played the lead role alongside Sri Lankan dramatist, Jackson Anthony.
 This is the second time that a Sri Lankan actress has been in such a position since Yashoda Wimaladharma played the lead role in an Indian film in 1992.